Lisa Morris-Julian

 Lisa Morris-Julian (1975 or 1976 – 16 December 2024) was a Trinidadian politician for the People's National Movement.
 She served as a Member of Parliament in the House of Representatives for D'Abadie/O'Meara from the 2020 general election.
 She last held the position of a Minister in the Ministry of Education.
 She was the mayor of Arima between 2013 and 2020.

 Early life

-Her mother is Ann Morris and she was the eldest of seven children: six girls and a boy.
+Her mother is Ann Morris and she was the eldest of seven children: five girls and two boy.
 Her grandfather, Leroy Morris, was a former mayor of Arima and her grandmother and great-uncle were both councillors.
 She attended Arima Girls’ RC School, St. Joseph's Convent, St. Joseph, and St Augustine Secondary School.
 She studied literature at the University of the West Indies at St. Augustine with a minor in politics.

 She became a teacher and taught English literature and language, communication, and theatre at Barataria South Secondary School and Arima Central Secondary School.
 She also worked as a Caribbean Examinations Council examiner.
 Morris-Julian became an amateur playwright as a teacher, winning several awards at the Secondary Schools' Drama Festival and appearing on the Cropper Foundation's list of emerging Caribbean writers.